 No elevators or confusing corridors here.
-At Four Seasons Resort Bora Bora, wooden boardwalks stretch into the Pacific Ocean, connecting white-sand beaches to newly renovated private one-, two- and three-bedroom Beachfront Villa Estates, many of which have private plunge pools.
+At Four Seasons Resort Bora Bora, wooden boardwalks stretch into the Pacific Ocean, connecting white-sand beaches to the private one-, two- and three-bedroom Beachfront Villa Estates, many of which have private plunge pools.
 With the stunning backdrop of towering Mount Otemanu, it’s no wonder the walk inspires guests to capture its beauty.

 Bora Bora’s barrier reef and coral gardens make it one of the most diverse marine ecosystems on the planet.
 Sea turtles, rays and colourful reef fish inhabit the waters that surround the bungalows at Four Seasons Resort Bora Bora.
-Many of them make their way to the Resort’s Lagoon Sanctuary, which serves as a critical research and conservation point for marine biologists, as well as a prime snorkelling spot for guests.
+Many of them make their way to the Resort’s Lagoon Sanctuary, which serves as a critical research and conservation point for marine biologists from WiseOceans, as well as a prime snorkelling spot for guests.